hnucamendi/codingCheatSheet/JavaScript/README.md

 }
 ```

-3. Once we have our files setup you can use extensions like `live server` we install it from the `extensions` tab on the left hand tab.
+3. Once we have our files set up you can use extensions like `live server` we install it from the `extensions` tab on the left-hand tab.
    ![Live Server](./img/install/mac/extensions/liveserver.png)
 4. Once we have this installed, when you go into your HTML file you will see a button on the bottom right of your VSCode window that says `Go Live`, you should click on this, and a new window in your default browser will open.
-5. Now in the Browser you can open the browsers console a couple of ways.
+5. Now in the Browser you can open the browser's console a couple of ways.
    1. On a keyboard with all the F1-F12 keys press `F12` to open the console
-   2. On a keyboard without these keys, look for an `Fn` key, press `Fn` + `F12` In this case F12 might be a media key or something else
+   2. On a keyboard without these keys, look for an `Fn` key, and press `Fn` + `F12` In this case F12 might be a media key or something else
-   3. Right click anywhere in the browser window and click `inspect` then in the new window click on the tab labeled `console`
+   3. Right-click anywhere in the browser window and click `inspect` then in the new window click on the tab labeled `console`
       ![browser run example](./img/install/mac/extensions/browserRun.png)
-6. Now here in console we can right some code, but the code that we wrote in our JavaScript code, should already be showing up here, so as you write more code as long as you `console.log` it, it will show up here
+6. Nowhere in the console we can write some code, but the code that we wrote in our JavaScript code, should already be showing up here, so as you write more code as long as you `console.log` it, it will show up here
    ![running in the browser](./img/install/mac/extensions/browserLog.png)

 ## Running in Node

 To do this, you must have Node installed [Install Node | Mac](#node--mac) [Install Node | Windows](#node--win)

-1. With Node running our program is much simpler, we dont need an html file for this, all we need is a JavaScript file with our code
+1. With Node running our program is much simpler, we don't need an HTML file for this, all we need is a JavaScript file with our code

 ```JavaScript
 for (let i = 0; i < Math.random() * 1000; i++) {